wehs7661/ensemble_md/docs/simulations.rst

 -------------------------------
 For convenience, here is a template of the input YAML file, with each optional parameter specified with the default and required parameters left with a blank.
 Note that specifying :code:`null` is the same as leaving the parameter unspecified (i.e. :code:`None`).
+Note that the default value :code:`None` for the parameter :code:`rmse_cutoff` will be converted to infinity internally.

 .. code-block:: yaml